iSkonnn/geography-quiz/README.md

-Just a simple geography quiz I made in January 2024.
+Just a simple geography quiz that I made in January 2024.